 As a puppy owner, you want food you can trust.
 Many owners ask why homemade puppy food is better than prepackaged options, especially when cost, ingredients, and safety matter.
 While prepackaged puppy food offers convenience, it often limits ingredient control and transparency.
 By contrast, homemade puppy food gives you more say over cost, ingredients, and safety.
-As a result, many owners choose homemade options to reduce uncertainty and support healthier feeding habits early in life.
+This page explains the broader differences between homemade and prepackaged feeding, rather than giving a quick list of reasons to switch.

 First, puppies grow fast and rely on consistent nutrition.
 Because of this, ingredient quality matters more than marketing claims.
 Fresh, clearly identified ingredients help owners understand what their puppy eats each day.